wtclarke/spec2nii/README.md

 `spec2nii twix -e image FILE`

 Twix format loop variables (e.g. `Ave` or `ida`) can be assigned to specific NIfTI dimensions using the `-d{5,6,7}` command line options.
 NIfTI MRS dimension tags (e.g. `DIM_COIL`) can be specified using the `-t{5,6,7}` command line options.

+As `spec2nii` is __not__ a reconstruction program, it cannot convert MRSI data.
+Far too little information is held in the twix headers to reconstruct arbitrary k,t-space data.
+However, if passed a file containing MRSI data `spec2nii` will attempt to create an empty NIfTI-MRS file with the correct orientation information, data shape, and header information.
+This empty file can then have data inserted from an offline reconstruction routine.

 ### Siemens DICOM
 `spec2nii dicom DCM_FILE_or_DIR`